Many gardeners confuse Wild Parsnip for Wild Mustard because of their similar-looking yellow flowers, but they are different species.

 In fact, you can harvest fresh leaves and use them raw in salads or cooked in different dishes.

-Wild Parsnip is a biennial plant, meaning it takes two years to complete a life cycle or produce seeds.
+Wild Parsnip is a biennial plant, taking 2 years to complete its life cycle.

-It forms leaves in the first year, producing a flowering stalk and setting seeds in the second year.
+It forms leaves in the first year, produces a flowering stalk, and sets seeds in the second year.

-On the other hand, Wild Mustard is an annual, and sometimes biennial, plant that sets seeds each year.
+On the other hand, Wild Mustard is an annual, and sometimes biennial, plant setting seeds each year.

 4. Flower Appearance

-Wild Parsnip boasts dense clusters of yellow flowers arranged in an umbrella-like shape (umbel), which measures 4-8 inches.
+Wild Parsnip boasts dense clusters of yellow flowers arranged in an umbel, measuring 4-8 inches in diameter.

 A single umbel can contain numerous small individual flowers, which may look like a large blossom from a distance.

-Wild Parsnip grows a long, thick taproot, usually pale yellow or cream-colored.
+Wild Parsnip grows a long, thick taproot, usually pale yellow or cream-coloured.

-These roots can be harvested and cooked for eating, but beware of furanocoumarins and psoralens, which may invite skin problems.
+These roots can be harvested and cooked for eating, but beware of the deadly chemical furanocoumarins.

 6. Plant Toxicity

-Wild Parsnip produces sap containing harmful chemicals called psoralens, which can cause skin reactions (phytophotodermatitis).
+Wild Parsnip produces sap containing harmful chemicals, causing skin reactions (phytophotodermatitis).

 On the other hand, Wild Mustard is generally considered non-toxic, causing no significant harm.